 Or maybe you’re somewhere where buses can get you around.
 Or maybe Uber is available.

-Check out your transit options as soon as possible and in a couple of days when you’re hopping on that bus or subway with your headphones on knowing exactly how to get around you’ll be blending in with the locals like it’s nobody’s business.
+Check out your transit options as soon as possible!
+After a couple of days you’ll be blending in with the locals like it’s nobody’s business.

 8. Take Photos and Videos Like Crazy!

 For all the people who say that your phone takes you out of the moment and it’s better to just leave it in your pocket, WHY WOULD YOU DO THAT?